MuradAladdinzade/LLM_Survey/README.md

 not tokenizable by it.
 Similar to BytePairEncoding, it tries to maximize the likelihood of putting all the tokens in vocabulary based on their frequency.
-3) SentencePieceEncoding: Although both tokenizers described before are strong and have many advantages compared to white-space tokenization, they still take assumption of words being always separated by white-space as granted.
+3) SentencePieceEncoding: Although both tokenizers described before are strong and have many advantages compared to white-space tokenization, they still take assumption of words being always separated by white-space as granted.
 This assumption is not always true, in fact in some languages, words